Crocheting : Figuring Out a Very Particular BUT Quite Magical Yarn

 Each colourway has four colours within, however, in some cases, the shades are very close, as in the red one … there is a brighter red right beside a more burgundy red, which are very hard to tell apart.
 The ones with four very distinct colours (such as the “Peacock Parade” – lime green, dark green, purple and teal) are easier to use, as you can better see what is going on.

 ↑ Begin with a 28 stitch chain, with the final one being a new colour (after a distinct colour change in the yarn).
-I estimated that this will occur is you begin your change 17 inches before that distinct colour change. ↑
+I estimated that this will occur if you begin your chain 17 inches before that distinct colour change. ↑

 The first row (after the chain) is a Single Crochet Stitch into every second Chain Stitch, with a chain-1 between each.
 There will be 14 Single Crochet Stitches across each row, with 13 chain-1 between each, plus the beginning Chain 2 turning part.
 The Single Crochet Stitches go right through the “Chain-1 holes” in the previous row.